 — Sweta Goswami (@sweta_goswami) August 29, 2017

-It is understandable for right-wing Hindutva twitter handles to spread fake news and jump with joy at the thought of BSES action against Jama Masjid but better was expected from a national television channel.
 The news about Rs.
 4.16 crore past dues and the dispute between the Imam and the Wakf board is five-year-old.
 Both Bukhari and BSES confirmed that power supply was regular yesterday and there were no power cuts.
-BSES had already tweeted debunking the Jama Masjid story as a rumor.
+BSES had already tweeted debunking the Jama Masjid story as a rumour.
 Surely Republic could have reconfirmed any non-payment with BSES before airing the story.